andrewmcwattersandco/github-statistics/README.md

 # github-statistics
-**github-statistics** is a workflow repository designed to pull data from the [GitHub Users API][1] on a regularly scheduled basis to generate distribution statistics from based on a subset of GitHub users.
+**github-statistics** is a workflow repository designed to pull data from the [GitHub Users API][1] on a regularly scheduled basis to generate distribution statistics based on a subset of GitHub early users.

 The planned studies to be produced by this repository will be bounded by GitHub repository limits in order to follow recommendations set out by the